 By creating a culture of psychological safety at your workplace, you will help your staff come up with ideas that can be of enormous benefit to your organisation.
 Whether it be ideas around improving internal processes or serving delivery, these can help your organisation be more productive, efficient and help with greater staff retention.

-Leave the day with an action plan to implement psychological safety and to improve decision making.
+Leave the day with an action plan to create psychological safety within your workplace and to improve decision-making.

 Dr Hayley Lewis is an award-winning psychologist with more than 20 years’ experience in the field of organisational and business psychology.
 As a consultant, Hayley offers a unique combination of first-hand experience of leading teams in high-pressure environments with a deep understanding of the science of behaviour in the workplace.